 In the unlikely event that no information was available, maximum uncertainty would be assumed, with the same probability (20%) attributed to each of the intensity categories.
 So far, however, we have not come across any scenarios in which information is completely unavailable.

-Validation (or falsification, in Karl Popper’s sense) of estimates of the intensity and duration of affective states using direct empirical evidence is not yet possible (constraints imposed on the validation of hypotheses empirically are also present in other scientific areas, such as astronomy).
+Validation (or falsification, in Karl Popper’s sense) of estimates of the intensity and duration of affective states using direct empirical evidence is not yet possible for any welfare assessment framework (constraints imposed on the validation of hypotheses empirically are also present in other scientific areas, such as astronomy).
 Because the assessment of affective states still relies on indirect evidence, the attribution of probabilities of intensity and duration of an experience is an (always open) exercise of presenting evidence, from as many relevant lines of enquiry and sources as possible, to justify the values proposed.
-Typically, hypotheses on parameter values are reviewed by other specialists in the field.
-But estimated parameter values are always treated as hypotheses, each associated with an uncertainty level (represented by subjective confidence intervals), which may be reduced (1) as more evidence becomes available and/or (2) greater consensus is reached towards proposed values by independent evaluators.
+In every welfare assessment framework, hypotheses on parameter values are provided and/or reviewed by specialists in the field.
+In the Welfare Footprint Framework, estimated parameter values are always treated as hypotheses, each associated with an uncertainty level (represented by subjective confidence intervals), which may be reduced (1) as more evidence becomes available and/or (2) greater consensus is reached towards proposed values by independent evaluators.
 In this way, proposed figures are continuously updated and strengthened.

 The Welfare Footprint Framework acknowledges inherent uncertainty in its estimates by using probability distributions and duration ranges rather than single values.
 This approach transparently represents both scientific uncertainty and natural biological variation.
 All estimates are based on synthesis of existing research (behavioral, neurophysiological, and pharmacological evidence), with assumptions and evidence gaps explicitly documented.
 Estimates of Cumulative Pain and Cumulative Pleasure take full advantage of relevant existing evidence.
 In other words, they are as accurate as the integration of existing practical and theoretical knowledge of animal welfare allows.
 While perfect accuracy in measuring subjective experiences remains unattainable, the transparent approach adopted enables meaningful welfare comparisons while allowing for sensitivity analysis and updates as new evidence emerges.